spbu-ds-practicum-2025/example-project/IMPLEMENTATION_PLAN.md

 ## Phase 1: Core Transfer Functionality (MVP - Weeks 1-4)

-**Focus**: Implement basic transfer operations between accounts using only API Gateway and Bank Service.
-No authentication, no analytics, no top-ups.
+Focus: Implement basic transfer operations between accounts using the API Gateway (Go) and Bank Service (Go).
+Analytics (Python/FastAPI) is excluded from Phase 1 functional scope but kept in the repository for later integration.

 ### 1.1 Define gRPC Contracts (Week 1)